“If you want to live a happy life, tie it to a goal, not to people or things.”– Albert Einstein.

 If you had set goals before but struggled to achieve them, I am introducing you to something different this year.
 Here are 4 critical personal goal setting questions you should ask yourself first before choosing your goals.

-These questions guide you in the right direction of successfully following through with your goals and achieving whatever you want to.
+These personal goal setting questions will guide you in the right direction of successfully following through with your goals and achieving whatever you want to.

 What is Personal Goal Setting vs. New Year Resolutions?